Updated on February 14, 2022

 We will keep following the directions of the authorities, and we will stay open.
 If the recommendations change, we will immediately communicate this to our members and guests for all our events.

 If you and your company need an event to be completely secluded from others, we can arrange that many of our locations.

 At Helio, there’s always soap and water available in our restrooms.
 We advise you to wash your hands diligently.
 For detailed instructions on hand washing, please visit 1177 Vårdguiden.

-What recommendations do you have about whether to show up at the office, at Helio, or whether one should stay at home?
+What recommendations do you have about bringing clients to the office, or if one has come home from a trip?

 We’re not going to give any other recommendations other than from the Public Health Agency of Sweden.
 We will stay updated regarding the situation.
 Should the recommendations change in a way that affect our business, we’ll inform all involved parties immediately.
 You can read about the current recommendations here.